 Religions prescribe what should happen to a body after the person has passed on, but some countries allow its citizens to donate their bodies for research.
 I recently read about one such ‘Body farm’ in Texas— on a writers forum, of course.

 I confess to not bothering too much about what will happen to my body once I die–in Singapore you are a compulsory organ donor, you have to opt out of it if you don’t want to donate.
-Beyond organ donation, I’m not really bothered about what happens to my body.
+Beyond organ donation, I’m not really bothered–I won’t be there, and won’t have any control over what happens.
 I’d love for it to be of use to other humans, animals, plants.
-From dust we rise, and to dust we shall return.
+From dust we rise, and to dust we shall return and stuff like that.

 Writers are often called upon by their art to imagine various situations, and readers/ TV audiences absorb a variety of stories about people, living and dead.
 Based on these, and your life experiences, what are your thoughts on your body after you are gone?